 Registration Rights.
 Pursuant to the Purchase Agreements, RESI has agreed to register all of the Stock Issuance Shares and all of the shares that will be issued in connection with the exercise of the Stock Issuance Warrants (the "Stock Issuance Warrant Shares") pursuant to the Shelf Registration and to use its best efforts to cause the Shelf Registration to be declared effective by the SEC as soon as practicable after the Stock Issuance Closing.
-RESI shall maintain the effectiveness of the Shelf Registration until such time as RESI reasonably determines, based on an opinion of counsel, that the holders of the Stock Issuance Shares and the Stock Issuance Shares and Stock Issuance Warrant Shares without the need for their continued registration in the three-month period immediately following the termination of the effectiveness of such registration statement.
+RESI shall maintain the effectiveness of the Shelf Registration until such time as RESI reasonably determines, based on an opinion of counsel, that the holders of the Stock Issuance Shares and the Stock Issuance Warrant Shares (the "Holders") will be eligible to sell all of such Stock Issuance Shares and Stock Issuance Warrant Shares without the need for their continued registration in the three-month period immediately following the termination of the effectiveness of such registration statement.
 RESI's obligations with respect to such registration statement terminate on the second anniversary following the earlier of (i) the date on which all of the Stock Issuance Warrants not yet exercised have expired or (ii) the date on which all of the Stock Issuance Warrants have been exercised.